Sometimes questions are more important than answers

 Tree testing results are normally much easy to analyse than the card sorting results and the online tools provide clear visual graphics for each task allowing you to quickly see where the problem areas of the site structure are.
 When looking at the results there are some key measures that you will be looking for:

-- Directness– the percentage of users completing the task without hesitation and getting the correct answer first time
+- Directness– the percentage of users completing the task without hesitation and getting the correct answer the first time

 - Success – the percentage of users that completed the task